Fourth Quarter Newsletter

 Your Personal Economysm

 You may have heard us say that we are happy to help clients with issues outside of investing that may have an impact on their financial lives.
 We say things like “Lean on us when you are making a decision with anything with a dollar sign involved.”
-So, we added this new section as a reminder of all our services and to share ways in which we have helped clients outside of investing.
+So, we have been including this section as a reminder of all our services and to share ways in which we can help clients outside of investing. .

-One important and exciting addition to our website is the online client-portal tab, which will allow you access to view your account information.
+Remember that you can visit our website to gain access to your client portal.
+Just click on the client-portal tab, which will allow you access to view your account information.
 The client login requires a username and password to gain access through the portal.
 Please let us know if you would like to create your portal login or if you would like to learn more about what the portal provides.